-Social Security Scotland:
+Social Security Scotland Staff

-- David Wallace (Accountable Officer) - [Redacted] (Deputy Director of Finance and Corporate Services) - Gayle Devlin (Deputy Director of Health and Social Care) - [Redacted] (Risk and Assurance Team Leader) - There may be other staff from Social Security Scotland attending as appropriate.
+- David Wallace (Accountable Officer) - James Wallace (Deputy Director of Finance and Corporate Services) - [Redacted] (Corporate Assurance Manager) There may be other staff from Social Security Scotland attending as appropriate.

-Audit Representatives:
+Audit Representatives :

+- [Redacted] (Internal Audit)

-- [Redacted] (Directorate for Internal Audit and Assurance) - Pauline Gillen (Audit Scotland) There may be other representatives from both the Directorate for Internal Audit and Assurance and Audit Scotland attending as appropriate.
+- [Redacted] (Audit Scotland)

+- There may be other representatives from both Internal Audit and Audit Scotland attending as appropriate.

-The Committee will be Chaired by a non-Executive member.
-The Committee will be provided with secretariat support by the Social Security Scotland Corporate Assurance Team.
+The Committee will be Chaired by a non-executive member.
+The Committee will be provided with secretarial support by Social Security Scotland Governance Team.